oqtane/oqtane.framework/README.md

 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/vs) (Community, Professional, or Enterprise Editions) with the **ASP.NET and web development** workload enabled.
 Oqtane works with ALL editions of Visual Studio from Community to Enterprise.
 If you do not have a SQL Server installation available already and you wish to use LocalDB for development, you must also install the **.NET desktop development workload**.

-- Download a release or Clone the Oqtane source code to your local system.
+- Download a release or Clone the Oqtane source code from a v1.x Tag to your local system.
 Open the **Oqtane.sln** solution file and Build the solution.

 **Installing an official release:**